GreyLimit/DCCGenerator/README.md

 This replacement system has been characterised as the "The Mid Controller" being half way between the "Fat" and "Thin" controller solutions.

+## Version 1.3.4

+This version sees the intrduction of the "State Restore" command.
+This is a command specifically created to facilitate the ability to completely overwrite the "state" of a mobile decoder.
+This single command allows both the speed and direction *and all* of the function states to be reset in a single (hopefully nearly atomic) action.
+See the descrition of the command for details and caveates.

 ## Versions 1.3.x

 These versions have seen the replacement of the Arduino Serial library with my own USART class and a further development of the code associated with the detection of confirmation signals when programming decoders on the programming track.